Mt Pinatubo Tour – An Epic Day Tour

 However, after driving for about another 10 minutes the 4 X 4 conked out again!
 This time around, I couldn’t be bothered walking and neither could the crew.
 It was easier to just stay with the driver and guide in the hope they could start the engine quickly.
 After several minutes of tinkering, they got the engine working again and away we went.

 We only had about another 15 minutes of driving to go, so we were pretty close to the registration area.
 As it turns out, this time around, our crew was the last to arrive back.
 By this time the beers with flowing and everybody was standing around having a good chat about their experiences.
-After a couple beers and some more stories, we and made our way back to Manila.
+After a couple of beers and some more stories, we and made our way back to Manila.

 A time for reflection – and beer!

 Our Mt Pinatubo tour was a truly remarkable day.
 It was an incredible experience to stand inside one of the most vicious volcanoes the world has ever known.
 If you have never been on a Mt Pinatubo tour, I fully recommend it.
 There are certain times of the year in which you are not allowed to hike to the crater lake.
-This is during the wet season in which all of the ash scattered around the area basically turns into a mud.
+This is during the wet season in which all of the ash scattered around the area basically turns into mud.
 The best times of year to do the Mt Pinatubo tour are from January to April, depending on the schedule of the tour operator.
 Or you may choose to go on your own.
 As mentioned earlier, you are still required to register and you must take a guide with you.

 Stay tuned for next week’s newsletter and blog with Deztiki Tours third instalment – we visit an underground cave and two waterfalls in Rizal, all in separate locations!